Get 80% off your plan for your first 3 months*

 1. Identify and eliminate inefficiencies in your workflows

-Mapping out your processes helps you find where things slow down:
+Mapping out your processes reveals where things slow down.
+Use these approaches to find inefficiencies:

-• Visual mapping: Use apps or sticky notes to document each step and responsible person
+• Visual mapping: Document each step and responsible person using apps or sticky notes.

-• Bottleneck identification: Track timing for each process step using improvement tools
+• Identify bottlenecks: Track timing for each process step to spot delays.

-• Financial analysis: Review accounting records to identify overspending areas
+• Analyse finances: Review accounting records to identify overspending areas.

 2. Automate business processes to boost efficiency

-Automating your business processes helps you work more efficiently.
-More small businesses are using AI, with investment growing to 28 per cent in 2024 from five per cent in 2018.
+Automating business processes helps you work more efficiently.
+More businesses are using AI, with a recent McKinsey survey finding that 65% of organisations plan to increase generative AI investment in 2025.

-• High-volume, repetitive tasks like data entry and invoicing
+• High-volume, repetitive tasks: Automate data entry, invoicing and bank reconciliation.

-• Time-consuming workflows that delay other business activities
+• Time-consuming workflows: Automate activities that delay other business work.

-Bookkeeping is a good place to start – Xero accounting software can automate invoicing, inventory and parts of customer relationship management.
-You can also use apps to handle payroll, project management and more.
+Start with bookkeeping.
+Xero accounting software can automate invoicing, inventory and parts of customer relationship management.

 3. Standardise and document processes for consistency